xavijs/nginx-basic-auth/README.md

 # Run

+To run the built image from docker hub use:
+> $ docker run -d -p 80:80 xavijs/nginx-basic-auth

-In the root of the project:
+Or if you have the sources and you want to run using docker-compose then in the root of the project:
 > $ docker-compose up -d

 This will start the server in port 80, you can access here: http://localhost and you can modify all files under "/www/" folder and see changes in web without rebuilding docker.